rbmrclo/compute-resources-poc/README.md

   811m (20%)    1 (25%)     110Mi (1%)       170Mi (1%)
 ```

-- We have an allocatable 4 vCPU
+- We have an allocatable `4 vCPU`
-- As we can see, the CPU limit has reached 25% of the node capacity.
+- As we can see, the CPU limit has reached `25%` of the node's CPU capacity.
-- This means that with this current setup, once we add more replicas of the nginx-deployment pod, we could overcommit the node which could affect it's stability.
+- This means that with this current setup, once we add more replicas of the `nginx-deployment` pod, we could overcommit the node which could affect it's stability.